Your recommended screenings

 Talk to your doctor about screening

-Your doctor will review your medical history, symptoms, and risk factors, and may do a physical exam.
+Your doctor will review your medical history, symptoms, and risk factors, and may do a physical exam before they give you a referral.

 Schedule a low-dose CT scan